 In my opinion, if he insisted on cleaning it, I do not feel you should have to pay for it.
 However, quite often stains are found after that garment was dropped off for cleaning (a good reason to point them out to the counter person), if it is a difficult stain to remove, the cleaner should call you and let you know that this may be a stain that is not removed and allow you to decide on whether you want him to try, but in this situation keep in mind if he works on it, he deserves to be paid (a good reason to find a dry cleaner that can remove a high percentage of stains).
 In the dry cleaners defense, stain removal is the least profitable part of the dry cleaning operation.
 The dry cleaner is using expensive chemicals, usually much more labor is required, it is easy to damage garments and often the stain does not come out after all of this and the customer is disappointed.
 The best dry cleaner in the world will not remove every stain.

-When do your policies allow you to hang up on a rude caller?Good question!!
+Is it basically impossible for a skilled programmer to be out of work these days?Good question!!
 I really do not know why, but I have to admit, I have seen that as well.
 I am going to ask the next time I run across this in a cleaners I visit.

 I would check the care label first.
 If the care label says that it can be machine washed, you could take it to a coin laundry where they have a large capacity washer and process it there.
 This should save you a few dollars.
 However, depending on the value of the comforter, you may opt to have the professional handle it and in the case of dry clean only, your best choice is to have the professional dry cleaner process it.